RachitAgrawal04/Jarvis/README.md

 # 🧠 Jarvis – Your Personal Voice Assistant for Desktop OS

 Jarvis is a lightweight, voice-activated assistant designed to streamline your desktop experience.
 Whether you're launching apps, searching the web, or playing media, Jarvis makes it all hands-free and intuitive.
+(Still in Development)

 ## 🚀 Features